TahaRabbani/Real_Estate/README.md

 - **Course code: KICL IY499

 ## Declaration of Own Work
-I confirmed that this assignment is my own work.
+I confirmed that this new assignment is my own work.
 Where I have referred to academic sources, I have provided in-text citations and included the sources in the final reference list.

 ## Introduction